iamvishalaggarwal/blog-webapp-thunk/README.md

 - the word 'thunk' is a programming term that means "a piece of code that does some delayed work"
 - used for writing standard async logic for redux

+## Optimisation -

+- we can use React.memo() for avoiding multiple re-renders of component
+- Normalization - using "createEntityAdapter()"